Classes of similar tilings

 Many tiings have some similarities which cannot be easily found.
 Here there is list of such classes which have been produced to simplify find related tilings when one is located.
 When a tiling is found, the class is given so that related ones can be displayed.
 The classes are listed below with the number in each.
 Click on the number to list the members of that class.

-Escher's Alhambra tiling pattern(6)
+Escher's Alhambra tiling pattern(7)

-Large stars(11)
+Large stars(43)

 The class is those tilings with a star polygon with more than 18 points.
 Tiling with more than about 36 points are difficult to define adequately in a precise mathematical form used for the high-quality graphics available here.

-Stars with 16 points with vertex angle not equal to 45°(16)
+Stars with 16 points with vertex angle not equal to 45°(31)

-Very many 16-point stars have an angle of 15°, such as in Escher's Alhambra tiling pattern (see above).
+Very many 16-point stars have an angle of 45°, such as in Escher's Alhambra tiling pattern (see above).
 The other 16-point stars are listed here.

-Regular polygons with more than eight sides(21)
+Regular polygons with more than eight sides(31)

 The majority of these tiling are regular tiling whose enumeration has been completed.
 Only three are of Islamic origin.

-Tiling whose angles are a multiple of 18°(24)
+Tiling whose tile angles are a multiple of 45° and whose lengths are p+q√2.(161)

-Tiling with three or more proper stars(29)
+Tiling with three or more proper stars(70)

 By proper stars, we mean excluding diamonds in the count of the number of stars.
 There are four mathematical ones, and the rest are Islamic.